 - At least 21 years of age and bondable

-- Ability and willingness to meet the following time and effort commitments
+In addition, you must have the ability and willingness to meet the following time and effort commitments:

 - Attend regular monthly meetings

-- Devote six to eight hours per month in preparation and meeting attendance time
+- Devote 6-8 hours per month in preparation and meeting attendance time

-- Commit twelve to eighteen hours to the annual strategic planning session
+- Commit 12-18 hours to the annual strategic planning session

 - Attend occasional special meetings as needed